Sydney Showground Stadium: Baseball and 2000 Olympics

 The stadium hosted the Sydney Storm in the Australian Baseball League for the 1998 and 1999 championship.
 During the Olympics, it was known as the Sydney Baseball Stadium and was the main baseball venue.
 The gold medal game played in front of 14,107 saw the USA, managed by Tommy Lasorda, a former two time World Series winning manager with the Los Angeles Dodgers, defeated defending champions Cuba 4–0 to win their first ever Olympic gold medal in baseball.

 Since the Olympics, no other baseball game has been played at the venue.
 Other Olympic events hosted were the riding and running portion of the modern pentathlon competitions.

 Rugby league

-In 2001, the Canterbury Bulldogs of the NRL moved their home games to the stadium, playing there until 2005 when they moved to ANZ Stadium.
+In 2001, the Canterbury Bulldogs of the NRL moved some of their home games to the stadium, playing there until 2005 when they moved to full-time ANZ Stadium.
+During this period, the ground hosted two finals matches, a 2001 Qualifying Final where the Bulldogs defeated St. George Illawarra Dragons 23-22 in front of 17,975, and a 2003 Qualifying Final where the New Zealand Warriors defeated the Bulldogs 48-22.